pyjuan91/pyjuan91.github.io/_tabs/about.md

 {: .prompt-tip }

 > Graduated from the Department of Computer Science at National Tsing Hua University in June 2024.
+>
+> Starting my Master of Engineering in Computer Science at Cornell Tech in August 2025.
+{: .prompt-info}

 {: .prompt-info}

 > **Not** a K-pop fan ( J-pop OP ❤️ ), stan Kang Haerin, Kim Chaewon, and Kazuha.